 What is a script?
-How long does it need to be, and most importantly, how to write a script are some commonly asked questions amongst new, up and coming scriptwriters.
+How long does it need to be, and most importantly, how to write a basic screenplay are some commonly asked questions amongst new, up and coming script and screenwriters.

 Well, when we really break it down, a script is simply written work (all in size-12 courier font) of roughly 90 -120 pages which translates your creative word smithing into how the visuals and audio on screen will unfold.